fuzzylabs/edge-vision-power-estimation/README.md

 - [Jetson Nano Orion Development Kit](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/index.html) - To run benchmarking experiments on Jetson board for collecting power and runtime measurements for a CNN model.

 > [!NOTE]
-> If you do not have access to a Jetson device, you can use uploaded train data following the step by step guide outlined in the [getting started](./model_training/README.md#-getting-started) section of `model_training` readme to get started.
+> If you do not have access to a Jetson device, you can use our training data following the step by step guide outlined in the [getting started](./model_training/README.md#-getting-started) section of `model_training` readme to get started.

 For rest of the project following tools are used,